andycowl/octopress/source/_posts/2010-12-15-cock-watch.markdown

 ---
 date: '2010-12-15 09:36:00'
 categories:
-    - uncategorised
+    - football
-title: 9/11 - The Falling Man
+title: Cock watch
 layout: post
 comments: true
 ---
 Frankly I think the pair deserve each other but some excellent [quotes][] from Tevez's agent, Kia Joorabchian, on Garry Cock.